 After returning to Barbados, Adams was elected into the newly independent in 1966.
 Just 5 years later, Adams became the official Leader of the Opposition.

 A Barbadian politician and elected the second Prime Minister of Barbados, Tom Adams differed significantly from his predecessor Errol Barrow.
-After 15 years of administration by the Barbados Democratic Party (BDP), the Bajan populace was looking for a change.
+After 15 years of administration by the Democratic Labour Party (DLP), the Bajan populace looked for a change.

 Adams’ conservative stance led to a stark change in Barbadian politics and international relations, which divided the Bajan electorate and eventually led to a return to Barbados Democratic Party (BDP) rule in 1986.